Suns win 111-105 to hand Mavericks fifth straight defeat

+DALLAS (AP) — A Phoenix Suns team tasked with playing without its top scorer was able to turn to its 10-time All-Star to take over a game late Saturday night.
-DALLAS (AP) — Chris Paul had 27 points and 12 assists, and the Phoenix Suns rallied to beat the Dallas Mavericks 111-105 on Saturday night.

-Deandre Ayton had 18 points and 17 rebounds for the Suns, who trailed by 15 in the second half.
-Mikal Bridges and Jae Crowder each scored 14 points.
+Chris Paul scored 16 of his 27 points in the fourth quarter and had 12 assists to help the Suns rally to beat the Dallas Mavericks 111-105.
+Deandre Ayton had 18 points and 17 rebounds, and Mikal Bridges and Jae Crowder each scored 14 points.

+The Suns trailed by 15 with six minutes to play in the third quarter.

+“There’s obviously a comfort in having a guy like that with the ball, knowing that his intention is to make a play for the team,” Suns coach Monty Williams said about Paul, acquired from the Oklahoma City Thunder in November, “It could be for him to get a shot or someone else, but I think the game is a bit slower for him down the stretch.
+I don’t know what that is, a gene, or he just has it.”

+The Suns played their fourth straight game without All-Star guard Devin Booker.
+He’s sidelined by a strained left hamstring.
+The teams will meet again in Dallas on Monday night.

 Dallas wasted a terrific performance by Luka Doncic, who scored 18 of his 29 points in the third quarter, including eight straight in a 12-0 run after the teams were tied at halftime.
 The Mavericks dropped their fifth consecutive game.
+It’s their longest losing streak since dropping seven straight in March 2019.
+They’ve also lost four straight at home.

+“We had some loose possessions, we had some poor defensive possessions and they got the momentum back,” Mavericks coach Rick Carlisle said.
+“It just a really disappointing one ’cause of how hard our guys fought.
+But Phoenix hung in and, and they made plays and they were able to do what they had to do to get the momentum back.
+We’ve just simply got to do better.”

 Phoenix countered Dallas’ third-quarter run by scoring the first eight points of the fourth to take an 85-82 lead.

-The Suns played their fourth straight game without All-Star guard Devin Booker, who is sidelined with a left hamstring strain.

 The Mavericks played without Kristaps Porzingis, who sat out the second game of a back-to-back.
 Dallas’ two remaining big men, Willie Cauley-Stein and Dwight Powell, each fouled out.
+Cauley-Stein had 14 points and nine rebounds in 30 minutes, Powell eight points and two rebounds in 18 minutes.

 After Cauley-Stein’s tip-in at the halftime buzzer tied it at 55, Cauley-Stein hit a short jumper and Dorian Finney-Smith scored on an alley-oop pass from Doncic to put the Mavericks ahead 59-55.
 Doncic then scored the next eight points to put Dallas ahead 67-55 with 8:07 to play in the third.